 Insist upon, recognise and reward punctuality.

-Refer to, and reward positive behaviour when we see or hear about it, whether inside or outside the classroom.
+Recognise and reward positive behaviour when we see or hear about it, whether inside or outside the classroom.

-- House points are given for conduct in class and around the school.
+- House Points are given for conduct in class and around the school.

 - Work can be shared with Mrs Davies, Mr Harrison or Miss Rowsell.

 Any response to unwanted behaviour needs to be realistic, proportionate to the action and, most importantly, at the minimum level required to effect the changes we want.
-At all times staff are empowered to act in accordance with their professional judgement.
+At all times, staff are empowered to act in accordance with their professional judgement.

-Informal Behaviour management strategies
+Informal Behaviour Management Strategies